GregerTomas/English/topics/parts-of-speech/preposition/time-prepositions.md

 > The ticket is valid until / till December. <br/>
 > She didn't come back until 5 o'clock. <br/>

+#### Not ... until

+We use this phrase when we want to express that something happens late.
+Can be either a preposition or a conjuction.

+> He came at midnight. ➡ He didn't come until midnight. 💡*Nepřišel před půlnocí.
+Přišel **až** o půlnoci.* <br/>
+> She didn't finish the report until Friday afternoon. <br/>
+> I usually don't come home until eight. <br/>
+> Our boss isn't coming until next Monday. <br/>
+> I won't see him until five. <br/>
+> I couldn't fall asleep until two. <br/>
+> I didn't notice my mistake until it was too late. <br/>
+> She didn't see her brother again until she was 35. <br/>
+> You won't see the money until you are 18. <br/>
+> When is he coming back?
+Not until next Monday. <br/>
+> When are you going to talk to him again? – Not until he apologizes. <br/>

+##### Not ... until 🆚 not ... for another ...

+💡až za

+We talk about the length of a period.

+> 🔴 He didn't come until a few hours. ➡ 🟢 He didn't come for another few hours. 💡*Přišel až za několik hodin.* <br/>
+> We can watch a movie.
+I'm not going anywhere for another two hours. <br/>
+> He didn't see his parents for another nine years. <br/>
+> She didn't show up for another day. <br/>
+> I can't give it back to you for another two days. <br/>
+> We still have time.
+The show doesn't start for another hour. <br/>
+> They probably won't finish for another three weeks. <br/>
+> My birthday's not for another month. <br/>
+> When is he coming back? – Not for another five days. <br/>

+You can encounter the **not ... for** phrase too.

+> We won't get home for three weeks. <br/>

 #### Until 🆚 to

 We can use **to** instead of **until** when we use the preposition **from**.